Extensive use of social media behind Arshad’s failure: chef-de-mission

 “When he sent javelin to over 85 meters in the qualifying round, Indian coach who trained the gold medalist Chopra was on record to have said that Arshad was the biggest threat to his athlete, having all the potential to win even gold.
 Such was the impact of his qualifying round performance where he hardly put his full effort and yet he reached over 85.
 The Indian camp was wary of Arshad and his potential.”

 Brig Zaheer said despite clear instructions, both Arshad and his coach Fayyaz Bokhari were seen using social media uninterruptedly.
-Later, it was learnt that they even have sent premature videos back home halfway into the competition that surely was an act of total indiscipline.”
+Later, it was learnt that they even have sent premature videos back home halfway into the competition, which surely was an act of total indiscipline.”

 The contingent’s chef-de-mission said he had absolutely no doubt in Arshad’s inborn talent.